cloudflare/cloudflare-docs/products/workers/src/content/learning/using-durable-objects.md

 When you export a new Durable Objects class from your script, you must tell the Workers platform about it before you can create and access Durable Objects associated with that class from a Durable Object binding.
 This process is called a "migration".

 Migrations can also be used for transferring stored data between two Durable Object classes:
-* Rename migrations are used to transfer stored objects between two Durable Object classes in the same script
+* Rename migrations are used to transfer stored objects between two Durable Object classes in the same script.
-* Transfer migrations are used to transfer stored objects between two Durable Object classes in different scripts
+* Transfer migrations are used to transfer stored objects between two Durable Object classes in different scripts.

-The destination class (the one that stored objects are being transferred to) for a rename or transfer migration must be exported by the script.
+The destination class (the class that stored objects are being transferred to) for a rename or transfer migration must be exported by the script.

 <Aside type="warning" header="Important">